 We love the Smoky Mountain area.
 The views are just breathtaking and there is just so much to do!
-Even in the middle of tourist season I just feel so much more relaxed!
+Even in the middle of the tourist season I just feel so much more relaxed!
 That doesn’t mean we blow our budget when we visit!
 There are 23 free things to do in Pigeon Forge TN!
+There are over 180 things to do in Tennessee as well!

 23 Free Things to do in Pigeon Forge TN